fleetdm/fleet/handbook/security.md

 A Google Workspace account has access to email, calendar, files, and external applications integrated with Google Authentication or SAML.
 At the same time, third-party applications installed by users can access the same data.

-To reduce the risk, we configure Google Workspace beyond the default settings.
+To reduce the risk of malicious or vulnerable apps being used to steal data, we configure Google Workspace beyond the default settings.
 Our current configuration balances security and productivity and is a starting point for any organization looking to improve the security of Google Workspace.

 As Google frequently adds new features, feel free to submit a PR to edit this file if you discover a new one that we should use!